Step 3: New Student Orientation

 - Phone number

 - Date of the event

 - Test(s) you plan to take (English and/or math or ESL and/or math)

 Please arrive at least 30 minutes early and bring a valid picture I.D.

 *Please note: Veterans may not meet with a counselor on the AIO day.
-They need to meet with a Veteran's counselor.
+They should contact the Veteran's Office to meet with a Veteran's counselor.